Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` The faction name to change reputation toward.
 Relative changes according to `empathy.ini` will be computed.
     1. `FLOAT|ObjectDestruction|MissionSuccess|MissionFailure|MissionAbortion :ObjectDestruction` The change magnitue.
 Either uses a given value, or takes one of the predefined events from `empathy.ini`.

+- `Act_Cloak` Only for NPCs or solars.
+Cloaks or uncloaks them when a cloaking device is mounted.
+    1. `STRING|Activator` Object by name or label for which the cloak will be changed.
+    1. `True|False :False` Whether the cloak should be active or not.

 - `Act_DeactMsnTrig` Deactivates a trigger of a another mission.
 This works in two exclusive modes:
     - A single trigger with optional probability to be deactivated:
     1. `STRING` Mission nickname to refer.